CERT-Polska/karton/docs/examples.rst

     """

 Receiving data is done exactly like in Consumer.
-Using producer is no different as well, just use `self.send_task`.
+Using producer is no different as well, just use ``self.send_task``.

 Full-blown example below.

 .. code-block:: python

-    from karton.core ...
+    from karton.core import Karton, Task

     class SomeNameKarton(Karton):
         # Define identity and filters as you would in the Consumer class